beaujeant/beaujeant.github.io/AppSec101/programming.md

 > __Note__: Variables declared outside all functions are called _global_ variable.

-Another interesting – and maybe counter intuitive behaviour – is that whenever you send a variable as argument, you actually send a copy of its content rather than the variable itself.
+Another interesting – and maybe counterintuitive behavior – is that whenever you send a variable as an argument, you actually send a copy of its content rather than the variable itself.
 This means if a function modifies the value of an argument, the change will take place only within that function:

 ```
 #include <stdio.h>